Home

 Unfortunately, like most things in life, the reality is not always that simple.

-There may be other reasons why directors are picking up shares, such as converting options that they have been assigned as part of their role, or re-investing their dividends though a dividend re-investment plan (DRP).
+There may be other reasons for insider trades, such as converting options that they have been assigned as part of their role, or re-investing their dividends though a dividend re-investment plan (DRP).

 So I look for large purchases by directors which generally can be distinguished from smaller allotments of shares provided as part of their role, or through a DRP.